No matching terms

 Premium (also "Interest" or "Cost of Carry")

-The cost, often quoted in terms of dollars or pips per day, of holding an open position.
+TradingThe cost, often quoted in dollars or pips per day, of holding an open position.
+Identical to Cost of Carry.

 Spot Foreign Exchange

-Often referred to as the "interbank" market.
+Market StructureOften called the "interbank" market.
 Refers to currencies traded between two counterparties, often major banks.
-Spot Foreign Exchange is generally traded on margin and is the primary market that this website is focused on.
-Generally more liquid and widely traded than currency futures, particularly by institutions and professional money managers.
+Spot Foreign Exchange is generally traded on margin and is the primary market this website focuses on.
+Generally more liquid and more widely traded than currency futures, particularly by institutions and professional money managers.

 Stop

-An order to buy at the market only when the market moves up to a specific price, or to sell at the market only when the market moves down to a specific price.
+RiskAn order to buy at the market only when the market moves up to a specific price, or sell at the market only when the market moves down to a specific price.
+Most commonly used as a "stop-loss" — to cap losses on an existing position.

 Technical Analysis

-Analysis applied to the price action of the market to develop trading decisions, irrespective of fundamental factors.
+AnalysisAnalysis applied to the price action of the market itself to develop trading decisions, irrespective of fundamental factors.
+Tools include chart patterns, indicators (moving averages, RSI, MACD), and support/resistance levels.

 Tick